PersephoneQueenOfFlowers/goal-garden/README.md

 [goal-garden Live](http://goalgarden.herokuapp.com/#/)

 ## **Overview**:
-The goal garden is a curated space for help with personal goal accountability and tracking.
-The application will provide areas for goal progress visualization, journalling, and accountability.
+Goal Garden is a curated space for help with personal goal accountability and tracking.
+The application provides areas for goal progress visualization, journalling, and accountability.

 ## **Technologies used:**